enesinky/spotify-countries-filter/README.md

 For now, we just list the playlist by default.
 To test our application you may visit our demo page http://spotify.msdeveci.net

 # Installing
-If you want to work on your own machine you need to configure API URL based on your own web servers.
+If you wish to work on your own machine you need to configure API URL based on your own web servers.

 ### Step 1

-You should create an app on Spotify Developers Platform to gain your own credentials.
+Create an app on Spotify Developers Platform to gain your own credentials.
 Find the documentation on https://developer.spotify.com/dashboard/applications.

 ### Step 2
 On Home.vue file find this row anc change it with your own credentials